ietf-teep/architecture/draft-ietf-teep-architecture.md

 ~~~~
 {: #notionalarch title="Notional Architecture of TEEP"}

-  - Service Providers (SP) and Device Administrators (DA) utilize the services
+  - TA developers and Device Administrators (DA) utilize the services
     of a TAM to manage TAs on devices.
-SPs do not directly interact
+TA developers do not directly interact
     with devices.
 DAs may elect to use a TAM for remote administration
     of TAs instead of managing each device directly.

   - Trusted Application Manager (TAM):  A TAM is responsible for performing lifecycle
-    management activity on TAs on behalf of Service
+    management activity on TAs on behalf of TA developers
-    Providers and Device Administrators.
+    and Device Administrators.
 This includes creation and
     deletion of TAs, and may include, for example, over-the-air
-    updates to keep an SP's TAs up-to-date and clean up when a version
+    updates to keep a TA developer's TAs up-to-date and clean up when a version
     should be removed.
 TAMs may provide services that make it easier for
-    SPs or DAs to use the TAM's service to manage multiple devices,
+    TA developers or DAs to use the TAM's service to manage multiple devices,
     although that is not required of a TAM.

     The TAM performs its management of TAs through an